Fabulous art cards, festive concerts and wonderful creative gifts are all available with our exclusive discounts

 Kinya and Masako Furukawa

 Nestled among mountains and rice fields in Ibaraki prefecture, about 60 miles from Tokyo, the city of Kasama is a centuries-old home for ceramics.
 Although its history traces back to the 1770s, it is less renowned than Japan’s more established pottery hubs and relatively unknown to the rest of the world.
-The country’s trade ministry hopes to change that with the Kasama Potters project, a new initiative bringing together 34 of the city’s ceramicists and exhibiting their work this month at the British Ceramics Biennial and London Craft Week.
+The country’s trade ministry hopes to change that with the Kasama Potters project, a new initiative bringing together 34 of the city’s ceramicists and exhibiting their work at the British Ceramics Biennial and London Craft Week, as well as an extended show in Islington Square.

 ‘Anyone can make the kind of pottery they wish, at any age, without judgement – which is why there are now around 250 potters in Kasama’s ceramic community.’